All Episodes

 I mean, does that make any sense?

-Like, how do you I don't understand?
+Like, how do you, I don't understand.

-Does that make any sense to you that this guy's some big colluder with the Russians and just gave a speech on our national security interests and our strategy going forward?
+Like, when you look in the mirror and you try to reason with yourself as a sane human being, does that make any sense to you that this guy's some big colluder with the Russians and just gave a speech on our national security interests and our strategy going forward?

 And he makes a point to specifically call out Russia.

-Folks you know, you can obviously sense a bit of frustration in my voice.
+Folks, you know, you can obviously sense a bit of frustration in my voice.

-I you know, I do this every day.
+You know, I do this every day.

 This is my job, conservative content.